Grand Glaize Drive-In

 Osage Beach, MO 65065

-The Grand Glaize was located on Highway 54 at Lake Road 22 in Osage Beach "in the heart of the resort area".
-I don’t know when the Grand Glaize closed, but before they closed, the local Lutheran church began holding drive-in church services at the theater.
+The Grand Glaize Drive-In was located on Highway 54 at Lake Road 22 in Osage Beach "in the heart of the resort area".
+The Grand Glaize Drive-in was still open in 1969, but had closed by 1970.
+Before they closed, the local Lutheran church began holding drive-in church services at the theater.
 Eventually, the church bought the property, and built Hope Lutheran Chapel on the site of the drive-in.

 Contributed by Bob Brown